Projections of Orbital Measures and Quantum Marginal Problems: Integral formulae for the densities

 where $(\xi, \zeta)$ are the integration variables under the Fourier transform,

 and $M(\xi, \zeta)$ is the $mn$-by-$mn$ matrix with entries

-In the case of pure states, we leave it as an open problem to upgrade (\ref{eqn:purestates-dist}) to an integral formula for the pointwise values of the density of $\psi_* \phi_* \beta_\lambda$ on the affine span of its support. \end{remark}
+In the case of pure states, we leave open the question of upgrading (\ref{eqn:purestates-dist}) to an integral formula for the pointwise values of the density of $\psi_* \phi_* \beta_\lambda$ on the affine span of its support. \end{remark}